Aging and Reliability of Quantum Networks: Correlation measures

-Looking at the results in Fig.~\ref{fig:repairingresult} the first observation is that the repeater chain shows for smaller breaking probabilities $p\down$ a non-Markovian behavior compared to the network.
-This is somewhat intuitive: The network is more robust to breaking, so if a complete failure rarely happens, it is more probable that the network is broken for a few time steps in sequence than in random time steps.
-Second, the joint cumulant $C_3$ tends to zero if the network is equally often broken as functional.
+Looking at the results in Fig.~\ref{fig:repairingresult} the first observation is that the repeater chain shows high time dependencies for smaller breaking probabilities $p\down$ than the network.
+This is somewhat intuitive: If a complete failure of a system rarely but at least sometimes happens, then it is more probable that the system is broken for a few time steps in sequence than in randomly chosen time steps, leading to high time dependencies.
+Since the network is more robust to breaking, this behavior occurs for the network for higher breaking probabilities.
+Second, the joint cumulant $C_3$ tends to zero if the system is equally often broken as functional.
 Around this point the correlation measure $D_3$ reaches its maximum.
 Third, every correlation measure tends to $0$ for high $p\down$, since in that case the systems remain broken most of the time.